kpzip/Enchanting-Tweaks/README.md

 # Enchanting Tweaks

-Various tweaks, improvements and QOL changes to the minecraft enchanting system.
+Various tweaks, improvements, and QOL changes to the minecraft enchanting system.
 Highly configurable tweaks to the enchanting system include:

 - Ability to remove the anvil level limit (The "TOO EXPENSIVE!" text)